Walter0697/PantryPal/CLOUDFLARE-DEPLOYMENT.md

 ## Important: Configuring Project Name

 The deployment scripts require the correct Cloudflare Pages project name, which may not match your repository name.
-By default, the scripts use `pantrypal` as the project name.
+By default, the scripts use `stock-recorder` as the project name.

 To specify your Cloudflare Pages project name: